albinahlback/minimal_plps/README.md

 ```julia
 is_minimal(pb)
 ```
-This runs a numerical check of minimality (as opposed to symbolic, due to being computationally infeasible).
-To explicitly set the number of evaluations to `n` used in `is_minimal`, run `is_minimal(pb, numevals=n)`.
+This runs a randomized numerical check of minimality (as opposed to symbolical, due to being computationally infeasible).
+To explicitly set the number of evaluations to
+`n` used in `is_minimal`, run `is_minimal(pb, numevals=n)`.

 All minimal problems for $p^f + p^d < 7$ and $p^f + p^d = 7$ are stored in